HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 ### Overview

 Social determinants of health (SDOH) are the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks[^1].
-They are increasingly being recognized as essential factors that influence healthcare outcomes.
-This HL7 Implementation Guide (IG) defines how to exchange coded content using the HL7 FHIR Standard for the following SDOH-focused care activities: screening, clinical assessment/diagnosis, goal setting, and the planning and performing of interventions.
-This IG addresses the need to gather SDOH information in multiple settings, share that information between stakeholders, and exchange referrals between organizations to address specific social risks and needs, all with appropriate patient consent.
-In addition, the IG demonstrates how to share clinical data to support secondary purposes such as population health, quality, and research.
+They have long been recognized as essential factors influencing [80-90% of health outcomes](https://nam.edu/perspectives/social-determinants-of-health-101-for-health-care-five-plus-five/).
+Given the breadth of their impact, assessing and addressing SDOH requires collaboration across health-related sectors — health care, social services, and public health.
+Models for this cross-sector collaboration are increasingly woven into health care reform, including accountable communities for health, the CMS Accountable Health Communities Model, community information exchanges (CIEs), and emerging community care hub pilots.
+This HL7 Implementation Guide (IG) defines how to exchange coded content across these sectors using the HL7 FHIR Standard for the following SDOH-focused care activities: use of standardized assessment instruments, assessment of social conditions, goal setting, planning and performing interventions, and reporting on outcomes.
+This IG addresses the need to gather reliable, evidence-based SDOH information in multiple settings, share it among stakeholders and sectors, and exchange referrals and outcomes between organizations to address specific social risks and protective factors, all with appropriate patient consent.
+In addition, the IG demonstrates how to share data to support secondary purposes such as population health, quality, policy, and research.

 This IG was developed by the [Gravity Project], which aims to build and promulgate consensus-driven social determinants of health (SDOH) data standards for health and social care interoperability and use among multiple stakeholders.
 The project and this implementation guide are focused on the U.S. environment.
 This IG leverages content from the [US Core Implementation Guide]({{site.data.fhir.ver.uscore}}/index.html) and binds to US-specific terminology.
 However, the basic constructs and interaction patterns may well be applicable outside the U.S.

-The IG supports the following use cases:
+The IG supports the following base use cases:
-* 	Documenting SDOH data in conjunction with patient encounters with providers, payers, and community services
+* 	Documenting social risk and protective factor data in conjunction with patient encounters.
-*   Referring patients to address SDOH needs via an electronic workflow.
-The referral framework includes support for intermediary organizations to manage service delivery, closed loop feedback to the ordering provider and direct engagement with the patient and their caregivers.
+*   Tracking social care interventions to completion.
+This includes referring patients to address SDOH needs via an electronic workflow — spanning a [capacity check](capacity.html) before a referral, [self-referral](self_referral.html), [referral for further assessment](rffa.html), [content-rich referrals](referral_workflow.html#referral-use-case-overview), and tracking [program enrollment status](enrollment.html) as services are delivered.
+The referral framework includes support for intermediary organizations to manage service delivery, closed-loop feedback to the ordering provider, and direct engagement with the patient and their caregivers.
-* 	Identifying cohorts of individuals that have a common relationship to another entity (e.g., covered by the same payer)
+* 	Documenting and communicating the outcomes of social care interventions.
+* 	Aggregating and analyzing information for population health, policy, and research.

-{% include img-med.html img="ConceptualFramework-orig.jpeg" caption="Figure 1: Conceptual Framework for SDOH Clinical Care" %}
+{% include img-med.html img="GravityProjectModel.png" caption="Gravity Project Model" %}

 <div markdown="1" class="stu-note">
 Throughout this IG, the referral source is typically illustrated as a health care provider and the referral target as a Community Based Organization (CBO).